web-eau-net/Je-Themes/README.md

 But that was before!

-Thanks to the **Je Themes** plugin, thousands of latest-generation Joomla templates are now directly accessible from your admin panel.
+Thanks to the **Je Themes** plugin, thousands of latest-generation Joomla templates are now directly accessible from your admin panel, but not installable.
 Filter and use the keyword search to find what you're looking for in just a few minutes.

 ### Licence